Tahmeed-Asaad/Football-Buzz/README.md

 ## Introduction

 This website is a blog site about football.
 Registered users can post articles, comment on them, vote on polls, etc. They can view all the posts, sort the posts, see their post's total comment, total views.
+This was a group project built for an undergraduate academic course.

 ## Features